 I couldn’t believe my eyes when I read the email from Roz over at La Bella Vita Cucina, asking if I’d write a guest post for her while she traveled.
 What an honor.
 I said yes and immediately started planning what to cook.
 I knew for sure that I wanted a recipe that would reflect our Western culture.

-After scouring my database, I landed on this roasted Colorado Lamb Chops dish from Restaurant Kevin Taylor, one of Colorado’s most prestigious restaurants.
+After scouring my database, I landed on this roasted Colorado Lamb Chops dish from Restaurant Kevin Taylor, one of Colorado’s most prestigious dining spots.
 The recipe is showcased in the new cookbook, Tasting Colorado.

 Roz lives in the beautiful Carolina’s on a peaceful country acreage surrounded by amazing natural beauty.
 She’s Italian from a long line of passionate cooks and gardeners.
 She’s a college professor with a hungry husband and family to try new recipes on.
 Her acreage is complete with ten animals to play with, and veggie and flower gardens to tend.
 Along with being a culinary enthusiast and gardener, she’s a quilter, equestrian, frequent traveler and lover of life and beauty.
 Thus the name “La Bella Vita Cucina”.